canaranjo23/Input_VPR/README.md

 ## Quick start guide

-Firstly, the module needs one directory which must include:
+Firstly, the module needs a directory which must include:
-- Satellite mages data (According to each satellite)
+- Satellite images (According to each satellite)
 - Mask Files
-- paramFile.txt (With the information about the height and temperature of the volcanic ash cloud)
+- paramFile.txt (With information about height and temperature of the volcanic ash cloud)

 The *paramFile.txt* file must have the follow structure (only can change the value for each parameter):
 ```